brsloan/writerDeck/README.md

 Two free, open source projects dedicated specifically to writerDecks are [WareWoolf](https://github.com/brsloan/warewoolf) and [ZeroWriter](https://github.com/zerowriter/zerowriter1/tree/main), but there are many other options as well.
 Please see the [software page](writerdeck-software.md).

+### Where can I get more info?

+There is an active community on Reddit at [r/writerDeck](https://www.reddit.com/r/writerDeck/).

+There are also subreddits for specific projects such as [r/ZeroWriter](https://www.reddit.com/r/zerowriter/), which focuses on using the ZeroWriter software to build e-ink writerDecks.

 #### Credit For Banner Images

 * [Compass Set Deck](https://www.reddit.com/r/writerDeck/comments/11y4wpx/update/) by /u/DreamingInDarkness